 Without seasoned cannabis business law attorneys in the mix, you could be up against tough odds in the marijuana industry.
 There are complicated regulations and rules that, if not closely adhered to, can sink your cannabis business as soon as it starts.
 Our cannabis business lawyers are working hard to keep up with California’s ever-developing marijuana laws and are ready to help you do what it takes to get started.

-If you’re looking to start a cannabis business in San Diego, call Purdy & Bailey, A Law Firm at (858) 360-7080 or send us your information to receive a free evaluation today.
+If you’re looking to start a cannabis business in San Diego, call Purdy & Bailey, LLP at (858) 360-7080 or send us your information to receive a free evaluation today.